 It is illegal in Montana for anyone under the age of 21 to consume or be in possession of alcohol.
 It is also illegal for anyone to sell or provide alcohol to a person under the age of 21.
-Miles Community College prohibits the possession or consumption of alcoholic beverages on campus, or in any college facility, except as specially authorized by Miles Community College Board Policy 900.10.
+Miles Community College prohibits the possession or consumption of alcoholic beverages on campus, or in any college facility, except as specially authorized by Miles Community College Board Policy 900.9.
 Students, organizations, or groups violating alcohol policies or laws may be subject to disciplinary actions by Miles Community College and/or the Miles City Police Department.

-https://content.milescc.edu/DownloadFiles/WebCatalogs/Web_CatalogCurrent.pdf
+The current information is in the catalog at https://content.milescc.edu/DownloadFiles/WebCatalogs/Web CatalogCurrent.pdf.